 Yes, these Sriracha-Sesame Meatballs really were cooked on the grill!
-If you prefer, use almond meal instead of the small amount of breadcrumbs to make this recipe low-carb and gluten-free.
+These tasty meatballs are low-glycemic and South Beach Diet friendly; if you prefer, use almond meal instead of the small amount of breadcrumbs to make this recipe low-carb and gluten-free.

 I love this lean ground turkey from Foster Farms, which has only 7% fat, and I buy it at Costco in packages like this which are about 1 1/2 pounds.
 I wouldn’t use ground turkey breast, which I think would be too dry for this recipe.

-Mix together the ground turkey, egg, bread crumbs or almond meal, chopped garlic, chopped ginger, chopped green onions, sesame seeds, Sriracha Sauce, and salt.
+Mix together the ground turkey, egg, bread crumbs or almond meal, chopped garlic, chopped ginger, chopped green onions, sesame seeds, Sriracha Sauce

 I used a 2 T sized scoop to scoop out the meat, then rolled them with my hands to make 20 meatballs (about the size of a large lime.)

 Here’s my meatballs starting to cook on the pre-heated grill grid pan, but you can see from the photo that you could easily sit your meatballs right on the grill grate if you wanted to.

 I turned the meatballs about every 5-7 minutes until they were nicely browned on all sides.

 Here they’re getting a little more done.
 I was enjoying being outside with a big glass of my favorite summer drink